AlibabaCloudDocs/hcs_sgw/intl.en-US/User Guide (On-Premises)/File Gateway/Deploy an on-premises console for a file gateway.md

 ## Step 2: Install the image

 After you download the image, you can use it to deploy an on-premises console for the file gateway.
-For more information, see [How do I deploy Cloud Storage Gateway instances in on-premises data centers?](https://help.aliyun.com/knowledge_detail/54123.html)

 ## Step 3: Configure network settings